 - Once you’re ready to leave, make a smooth but resolute exit.
 Say goodnight to your friends and boyfriend and be firm in your decision to leave.
 Better yet, have a friend leave with you — there’s power in numbers, and you’ll have a travel partner!

 - Clock in plenty of hours of sleep throughout the week to prevent the accumulation of sleep deprivation.
-Check out the Alice! sleep site for more healthy sleep tips.

 - Take an afternoon or evening nap the day of the gathering to refresh your mind and body.